wuangnguyen/OPC-UA-Client-Example/README.md

 # Project Documentation

 ## Summary
-This project demonstrates how to create an OPC UA client using the OPC Foundation [.NET Standard Opc.Ua.Client library](https://www.nuget.org/packages/OPCFoundation.NetStandard.Opc.Ua.Client).
+This project demonstrates how to create and use OPC UA clients on web applications using the OPC Foundation [.NET Standard Opc.Ua.Client library](https://www.nuget.org/packages/OPCFoundation.NetStandard.Opc.Ua.Client).
 It includes functionalities such as polling, subscribing to, and manually reading values from OPC UA server nodes.
 The provided services in this example are not limited to .NET 8 and Blazor; they are applicable to any project built with .NET Core 3.0 or later, including .NET 5 and newer versions.

 ## Main Features
 - Connect to an OPC UA server endpoint